Qiskit/qiskit/doc/qiskit.rst

 	 {'00': 531, '11': 493}

-The basic concept of our quantum program is an array of quantum circuits.
-The program workflow consists of three stages: Build, Compile, and Run.
-Build allows you to make different quantum circuits that represent the problem you are solving; Compile allows you to rewrite them to run on different backends (simulators/real chips of different quantum volumes, sizes, fidelity, etc);
-and Run launches the jobs.
-After the jobs have been run, the data is collected.
-There are methods for putting this data together, depending on the program.
-This either gives you the answer you wanted or allows you to make a better program for the next instance.

 Quantum Chips
 -------------

-you can execute your QASM circuits in a real Chip, you can use the IBM Quantum Experience (QX) cloud platform.
+You can execute your QASM circuits on a real chip by using the IBM Quantum Experience (QX) cloud platform.
 Currently through QX you can use the following chips:

 -   ibmqx2: `5-qubit backend <https://ibm.biz/qiskit-ibmqx2>`_

 -   ibmqx3: `16-qubit backend <https://ibm.biz/qiskit-ibmqx3>`_

-more information about the `IBM Q experience backend information <https://github.com/QISKit/ibmqx-backend-information>`_
+For chip details visit the `IBM Q experience backend information <https://github.com/QISKit/ibmqx-backend-information>`_

 `Example code <example_real_backend.html>`__